ChristinaY123/Coursera-Getting-Cleaning-Data-Project/CodeBook.md

 Laying

 **(2) Measurements**\
-The following numeric variables are all of the mean and standard deviation values for the corresponding measurements based on the subject and the activity.
+The following numeric variables are all of the mean and standard deviation values for the corresponding measurements based on the subject and the activity.<br/>
 TimeDomainBodyAccelerometerMeanX\
 TimeDomainBodyAccelerometerMeanY\
 TimeDomainBodyAccelerometerMeanZ\